delmurphy/wildsignal/README.md

-# WildSignal
+# 🌿 WildSignal - Biodiversity and Climate Change in Germany

 Final project for WBS data science bootcamp.
 A machine learning model that predicts biodiversity (in)stability in response to extreme weather events in Germany.

-# 🌿 Biodiversity and Climate Change in Germany

 ## Overview